Fruit Salad With Condensed Milk

 Looking down on small glass bowls filled with creamy fruit salad with condensed milk.

-Mixing fruit cocktail with pudding mix is another easy way to make fruit extra special.
+Mixing canned fruit cocktail with pudding mix is another easy way to make fruit extra special.
 We love a mix of oranges, pineapple and fruit cocktail.

 For a vintage fluff style salad, try making frog eye salad.
 The name is silly and the thought of adding pasta to a fruit salad is strange too, but it really is so delicious.